+Therefore, an object can be described by an entity that holds both the descriptive attributes of the object as well as defines its behavior.
 The class concept evolved out of the notion of encapsulation, an idea that originated in SIMULA.
 However SIMULA viewed objects as much more than encapsulation.
 Objects needed independence of action and a means to hide their implementation details, yet provide an interface for their use.
 Further, there needed to be way to construct objects and to communicate among them.
 C++ borrowed all these ideas from SIMULA (as did Smalltalk) and put them into the procedural programming language C. We use C++ to illustrate the object style.

-3.1 An Example: The Exponential Random Variable
+3.1 An Example: Exponential Random Variable

 Suppose you are modeling an exponential random variable in a simulation.
-The random variable may be described by a standard exponential statistical distribution, which has a set of parameters (e.g., a mean in this case).
-This mean would be considered an attribute of the exponential random variable object.
+The random variable may be described by a standard exponential statistical distribution, which has a set of parameters, a mean in this case.
+This mean would be considered an attribute of the exponential random variable component.
 It may be important to obtain observations from this random variable via sampling.
 One may want to obtain antithetic samples or to set the random seed.
 Sampling from the exponential random variable defines a particular behavior.
+Behaviors are more often called "methods."